How a hysterectomy might affect your sex life, how long you should wait before having sex again and how to cope with issues such as vaginal dryness.

 It takes time to get back to normal after an operation, but having a hysterectomy can have a strong emotional impact too, which can affect how you feel about sex.

 If you experience problems with sex after your operation, don't suffer in silence.
-There is help available – you can talk to your GP, a counsellor or an organisation such as the Hysterectomy Association.
+There is help available – you can talk to your GP or a counsellor.

 You will be advised not to have sex for around four to six weeks after having a hysterectomy.
 This should allow time for scars to heal and any vaginal discharge or bleeding to stop.